Euclideon/vaultclient/docs/UserGuide.md

 ![Viewport Settings](images/viewport.png)

 These options allow the user to changes the camera's minimum and maximum viewing distance, and field of view of the camera lens.
-  > TIP: If experiencing loss of image, try changing the near and far plane settings to make your objects visible again.
+  > TIP: If experiencing loss of image, try changing the view distance settings to make your objects visible again.

 #### Maps & Elevation